SindieCastro/Pewlett-Hackard-Analysis/README.md

 ### Background

 Pewlett Hackard is looking to prepare for the future.
-The company wants the number of positions to fill due to employee retirements and the number of employees who are eligible for a mentorship program.
+The company wants the total count of positions they will need to fill due to employee retirements.
+The company also wants the employee count of the individuals who are eligible for a mentorship program to help fill the positions that will be empty.
 A database to analyze the data available through the company's human resources was built using PostgreSQL.

 ### Purpose